 Figure 1: Mozambique’s rapid vaccination scale-up compared to Africa and other low-income countries; Source: Our World in Data

 Five elements stand out among the many contributing factors and stakeholders:

-- High-level leadership and governance at all levels: the President and Council of Ministers approved the National Covid-19 Vaccination Plan and had weekly progress updates; the Minister of Health led daily health team meetings to review progress, resolve issues and identify actions; provincial leadership was actively involved at the subnational level.
+The President and Council of Ministers approved the National Covid-19 Vaccination Plan and had weekly progress updates; the Minister of Health led daily health team meetings to review progress, resolve issues and identify actions; provincial leadership was actively involved at the sub-national level.
 In addition to governance, this engagement was critical to mobilising resources.

-- Covid-19 planning & data and monitoring task force: responsible for continual review of plans and (re) prioritisation of priority populations – with an eye on equity, vulnerability, vaccine quantities, and expiry.
+The team was responsible for the continuous review of plans and (re-)prioritisation of populations – with an eye on equity, vulnerability, vaccine quantities, and expiry.
 Data packs were produced for the Minister’s daily reviews with health teams as well as information for the website.

-- Commitment and active involvement of health partners: in addition to the efforts of Gavi and COVAX, Mozambique’s health partners were active advocates, donating vaccines, providing critical resources, and promoting open discussion around data.
+In addition to the efforts of Gavi and COVAX, Mozambique’s health partners were active advocates, donating vaccines, providing critical resources, and promoting open discussion about data.

-Mozambique is now focused on scaling-up access and further reducing subnational inequities.
+Mozambique is now focused on scaling-up access and reducing sub-national inequities further.

 Figure 2: Map of national coverage of target groups (taken from the national vaccine tracker tool developed with OCG and Gavi support)

 Until recently, Mozambique’s Covid-19 vaccination rollout was challenged by the irregular availability of vaccines, compounded by short expiry dates, multiple types of vaccine, and little forward guidance.
 While these issues placed pressure on already limited resources, improvements in vaccine supply eased the path to a successful rollout.